project-tuva/P1.6_project/readme.md

 * Luca Ciuffreda (ciuffredaluca)

 ## Introduction
-The code contains the implementation of the he LJ Model for Liquid Argon.
+The code contains the implementation of the LJ Model for Liquid Argon.
 The tasks are the following:

 __1. PYTHON INTERFACE__ (Farida)